IQSS/dataverse/doc/release-notes/10632-DataCiteXMLandRelationType.md

 Exports can be updated by running curl http://localhost:8080/api/admin/metadata/reExportAll

-Entries at DataCite for published datasets can be updated by a superuser on a per-dataset basis using
+Entries at DataCite for published datasets can be updated by a superuser using an api call (newly documented)

-`curl -X POST -H 'X-Dataverse-key:<key>' http://localhost:8080/api/datasets/<id>/modifyRegistrationMetadata`

-(Installations can also try the newly documented

 `curl  -X POST -H 'X-Dataverse-key:<key>' http://localhost:8080/api/datasets/modifyRegistrationPIDMetadataAll`

 This will loop through all published datasets (and released files with PIDs).
+As long as the loop completes, the call will return a 200/OK response.
 Any PIDs for which the update fails can be found using

 `grep 'Failure for id' server.log`

 Failures may occur if PIDs were never registered, or if they were never made findable.
 Any such cases can be fixed manually in DataCite Fabrica or using the [Reserve a PID](https://guides.dataverse.org/en/latest/api/native-api.html#reserve-a-pid) API call and the newly documented `/api/datasets/<id>/modifyRegistration` call respectively.
 See https://guides.dataverse.org/en/latest/admin/dataverses-datasets.html#send-dataset-metadata-to-pid-provider.
-Please reach out with any questions.)
+Please reach out with any questions.

+PIDs can also be updated by a superuser on a per-dataset basis using

+`curl -X POST -H 'X-Dataverse-key:<key>' http://localhost:8080/api/datasets/<id>/modifyRegistrationMetadata`